codeceptjs/CodeceptJS/docs/bdd.md

 > outside-in, pull-based, multiple-stakeholder, multiple-scale, high-automation, agile methodology.
 It describes a cycle of interactions with well-defined outputs, resulting in the delivery of working, tested software that matters.

-BDD has its own evolution from the days it was born, started by replacing "test" to "should" in unit tests, and moving towards powerful tools like Cucumber and Behat, which made user stories (human readable text) to be executed as an acceptance test.
+BDD has its own evolution from the days it was born, started by replacing "test" to "should" in unit tests, and moving towards powerful tools like Cucumber and Behat, which made user stories (human-readable text) to be executed as an acceptance test.

 The idea of story BDD can be narrowed to: